 So now you’d like to talk.
 Really, if we do talk, what are we supposed to talk about?
 Am I supposed to tell you how I threw up after we hung up?
 Or how I haven’t gotten more than 4 hours of sleep every night?
 Or how I haven’t been able to eat a real meal (which I’m fine with because losing weight is always nice)?
 Or how I have switched to making lists of things I dislike about you in attempt to convince myself we weren’t meant to be?
 This is hard for me.

-I really felt like you completed me, but unfortunately I couldn’t complete you.
-And that’s okay.
+This is okay.
 I’m fine with it.
 No qualms here.
 I was reading a book the other day and it said, “You don’t get to choose if you get hurt in this world…but you do have some say in who hurts you.
 I like my choices.”
 It reminded me of you.
 I don’t think you are a bad person.
 I think you are a really good person, actually.
 I like my choices even though it didn’t work out.

-It’s been a little now, and all of my former musings seem utterly over dramatic.
+It’s been a little now, and all of my former musings seem utterly overly dramatic.
 I find it silly how looking back I feel guilty for feeling such pain for something that, in retrospect, was doomed from the start.
-Nonetheless, I am embarrassed by how sad I was, but I shouldn’t be.
+I am embarrassed by how sad I was, but I shouldn’t be.
 It’s okay that I was sad.
 And it’s okay that I am glad things did not work out.
 And it’s okay that maybe some days I am the lightest light and the darkest dark.

 I think the reality of life is often that you get to the places you were meant to be by things that went wrong.